-Write your name in a larger font than the rest of your CV to make it stand out, after all your CV is a marketing tool used to market YOU Ltd. Middle names are optional, but don't be tempted with Frank ‘The Tank' Ricard.
+Your name Write your name in a larger font than the rest of your CV to make it stand out.
+After all, your CV is a marketing tool used to market YOU Ltd. Middle names are optional, but don't be tempted with Frank ‘The Tank' Ricard.

-The employer is forbidden from making a decision based on these factors by the Sex Discrimination Act, but there's no harm in putting yourself in a positive light.
+The employer is forbidden from making a decision based on these factors by the Equality Act, but there's no harm in putting yourself in a positive light.

-You may include your birth date if you wish.
-However, it is no longer necessary since the Employment Equality (Age) Regulations 2006 made age discrimination illegal in the recruitment process.
+Date of birth You may include your birth date if you wish.
+However, it is no longer necessary since the Equality Act of 2010 makes age discrimination illegal in the recruitment process.
 If you're having issues getting interviews, try removing it from your CV to see if it has a positive impact.

-With the exception of governmental positions, which may require this information, your nationality should be omitted.
-The Race Relations Act 1976 prohibits discrimination on the grounds of race, colour, or nationality (including citizenship, ethnicity or national origin).
+Nationality With the exception of government positions, which may require this information, your nationality should be omitted.
+The above act also prohibits discrimination on the grounds of race, colour, or nationality (including citizenship, ethnicity or national origin).

 As long as you are either a native to the country in which you are applying or can provide a suitable working visa, there in no need to tell them where you are from.

-Simple logic applies here – don't include your work phone number, fax number or email address.
-Use your own personal email address or create a new account specifically for your job search, especially if your current email address is something like firstname.lastname@example.org.
+Contact details Simple logic applies here – don't include your work phone number or email address.
+Use your own personal email address or create a new account specifically for your job search, especially if your current email address is something like email@example.com.

 Be sure to add the phone number that will make it easier for potential recruiters or agencies to contact you, most likely your mobile phone.
 And double check you've got the right number on there!

-If you're worried about getting calls while you're at work, you may wish to put some times on there when it's OK for you to be contacted.
+If you're worried about getting calls while you're at work, you may wish to put some times on there when it's better for you to be contacted.

-If the job you're after requires you to drive then you will probably want to assure them about your clean driving license.
+Other information If the job you're after requires you to drive then you will probably want to assure them about your clean driving licence.
 If you are going for a web design role, you may want to direct them to a website you have created.
 Whatever you decide to include, just be sure it helps, not hinders your application.

 Whether you include these personal details at the start or end of your CV is up to you.
-All employers ask is that they are easy to find.
+Just make them easy to find.